Mario-Duarte/image-zoom-plugin/README.md

 `$('#imageZoom').imageZoom({zoom : 200});`

+You can also add the prop `fullWidth` as true, this will ensure that the zoom level is calculated to fit the image's natural width, it will fallback to the value set by the `zoom` if the image's natural width is not available or less than the container's width.

+`$('#imageZoom').imageZoom({fullWidth : true});`

 #### Add to all images in a gallery

 To add the zoom plugin to multiple images on a gallery you can use a standard loop to loop through the images and add the plugin to each of them.